Learn how to

 stand there signing in at the doctor's office the next day.

-If you start slow and take things one day at a time and don't overdo
+If you allow yourself to start your exercise program slowly, and take things one day at a time, being careful to not overdo

 it.
-Start gently and gradually work your way up to higher
+Begin your exercise plan gently, and, taking all the time your need, gradually work your way up to higher

 |